 “The best things in life are on the other side of terror, on the other side of your maximum fear are all of the best things in life.” –Will Smith (1)

-When I first listened to the motivational speech by Will Smith about conquering your fears, it rang true to me; fear holds me back from becoming who I hope to become.
-In his speech he used the example of skydiving to explain the pure bliss he felt flying through the air.
+When I first listened to the motivational speech by Will Smith about conquering your fears, it rang true to me; fear holds me back from becoming who I hope to be.
+In his speech he used the example of skydiving to explain the pure bliss he felt falling towards the ground.
 Bliss came as a result of overcoming fear and jumping out of the plane; bliss was found “on the other side of terror”.
 Fear is more like a brick wall than it is a glass window pane; both prevent you from moving forward but one doesn’t let you see to the other side.
 Fear not only paralyzes us, it blinds us from seeing “things as they really are” (Jacob 4:13).
 We may fear talking to a stranger, trying new things, monsters under our bed, not being happy, or making important life decisions.
 The reality is, fear comes in all shapes and sizes and should be recognized more often then when just jumping out of a plane.
 Fear prevents us from moving forward; it immobilizes our future, it hinders our learning, it turns away our service to others, it tears families apart, and out of it blossoms nothing greater than mediocrity.
 As children of the Most High God, we are meant for more than mediocrity, we are fashioned to become eternal beings.
 When we live in fear we fail to see who we may become and what we might have.

 The idea that we are better off conquering our fears rather than living in them is a theme strung throughout the media of today.
 How do we conquer our fears?
 The Nike company would answer Just Do It, your extreme sports enthusiast may add Send It, and Batman would tell you To Conquer Fear You Must Become Fear.
 All of these practices for conquering fear may or may not work under given circumstances; however, there is an unfailing way to push beyond fear no matter the circumstances.
 The way is love.
 The New Testament scriptures teach us that “perfect love casteth out fear” (1 John 4:18).
 The prophet Mormon teaches that “charity is the pure love of Christ, and it endureth forever…wherefore, cleave unto charity, which is the greatest of all.”
 (Moroni 7:46,47).
 We develop perfect love by paying the price for it.
 Mormon teaches that the price men and women must pay is to “pray unto the Father with all the energy of heart, that ye may be filled with this love” (Moroni 7: 48).
 The phrase “all the energy of heart” implies that strenuous effort is required to attain the ultimate gift of charity, or perfect love.
 Therefore, we shouldn’t expect the greatest of all the gifts of God to just fall into our laps when we want it to.
 Instead, we should recognize that the receipt of and appreciation for the gift of charity comes only through the struggle to attain it; and that struggle will always require an individual acceptance of Christ’s ultimate suffering through His atonement.